boundtotheearth/tp/docs/UserGuide.md

   <div markdown="block" class="alert alert-danger">

-  :warning: You cannot enter a date earlier than the creation date of the project/task for deadlines.
+  :warning: You cannot enter a date earlier than the creation date of the item for deadlines.

   </div>